 Inside you can find the bar conveniently located next to the shuffleboard table, along with oversized couches perfect for sinking into with a plate of Roost General Tso's wings or the Maple BBQ version.

 It also offers an outdoor “patio living room” with even more seating under the pergola, next to the fire pit, or over by the bocce court and reflecting pool.

 Just make sure you don’t leave without sampling the famed “Mr. Figgy” libation (made with fig, maple-infused bourbon, and a slice of Vermont maple caramelized bacon) or Stowe’s beloved craft beer with a cult following, Heady Topper from The Alchemist.

 Après doesn’t get much better than in the middle of the action at Roaring Brook Umbrella Bar in Killington.
 Located at the base of Superstar trail, it’s the perfect meeting spot because there’s no missing the giant yellow umbrellas.

 With a rowdy German beer garden vibe and a cozy heated floor, you can easily spend the afternoon (or entire day) here, especially given the fun atmosphere and opportunities to make a million new friends.
-They’re also known for their killer bloody Marys and super friendly staff.
+The bar is also known for its killer bloody Marys and super friendly staff.

 04 of 05